lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/What,How and Why docs.md

 open up it's documentation first and copy&paste commands from the documentation.
 Even do this when you are a senior because it ensures the documentation is correct and any colleguage can do it.

+## Make the "How?" actionable

+How documentation should focus on being actionable that means

+- CLI commands you can copy from the documentation
+- deep links into infrastructure GUIs to access
+- hints on credentials needed
+- troubleshooting sections

+To further motivate the documentation to be actionable

+- Link the documentation from the monitoring
+- Optimal the monitoring component/server/application/... name is identical to the documentation page, so you can define monitoring links generically
+- Have a on-call policy to create tickets if a monitoring link leads to an empty/missing page
+- Have all DevOps on-call

 ## Impact on onboarding

 Once your documentation is structured like this one of the first tasks in the onboading can be a first